karlkfi/acm-examples/multi-cluster-custom-metric-autoscaling/README.md

-# Multi-Cluster Ingress
+# Multi-Cluster PubSub Consumer

-This examples shows how to manage a service with Multi-Cluster Ingress using Anthos Config Management, GitOps, and Kustomize.
+This examples demonstrates how to manage a tenant service that autoscales across two clusters using the [Custom Metrics Stackdriver Adapter](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter), Anthos Config Management, GitOps, and Kustomize.

+This example also demonstrates how to manage cluster-scoped resources and a shared service that requires elevated permissions.

 ## Clusters